Clique number of tournaments

 The next section is devoted to notations and definitions used throughout the paper.
 Section~\ref{sec:chibound} establishes some first properties of clique number, and explores the connections between the clique number of a tournament and the clique number of its backedge graphs.
 We then endeavour to extend standard results on $\chi$-boundedness to tournaments.
 In subsection~\ref{sec:subst_S_k}, we describe a simple family having arbitrarily large clique number and prove that $\dic$-boundedness of tournaments is preserved by substitution (and a similar result for some classes of digraphs).
-We then discuss in subsection~\ref{sec:twinwidth} if, as in the undirected case, classes of tournaments of bounded twin-width are $\dic$-bounded.
+We then discuss in subsection~\ref{sec:twinwidth} if, as in the case of classes of undirected graphs with bounded twin-width, classes of tournaments with bounded twin-width are $\dic$-bounded.

 A fruitful discussion when studying tournaments involves examining the class of tournaments not containing a given tournament $T$, and deciding which $T$ will ensure that this class has a given property.
 For example, choices of $T$ guaranteeing a small dichromatic number~\cite{hero} (such $T$ are called heroes), a small domination number~\cite{CKLST18} or a small twin-width~\cite{GT22} have been studied before.
 Section~\ref{sec:Hfree} is devoted to this for the property of being $\dic$-bounded.
 In Section~\ref{sec:gentlemen_heroes} we study gentlemen, which are tournaments such that the clique number of tournaments not containing them is bounded, and prove that gentlemen are the same as heroes.
 In Subsection~\ref{sec:gyarfas_sumner}, we propose an analogue of \Gya-Summner Conjecture for tournaments, proving multiple results supporting this conjecture.
 We then link $\dic$-binding tournaments to the famous \Erd-Hajnal property and to the $BIG \Ra BIG$ conjecture in Subsection~\ref{sec:erdos_hajnal}.